Hypfer/Valetudo/docs/_pages/installation/dreame.md

 If your Dreame is the P2148 Ultra Slim, just remove the whole top cover.<br/>
 If your Dreame is a D-shaped Mop such as the W10, simply take out the dustbin and open the rubber flap in front of that port.

+Once you have access to the debug port, arrange the vacuum and its docking station close to your computer.
+You must be able to wire your computer with the vacuum while it is in its docking station.

-Once you have access to the debug port, plug in your [Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and then connect your USB to Serial UART adapter to the SoC breakout on the PCB. **Make sure your adapter is set to 3.3V**.
+Now plug in your [Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and then connect your USB to Serial UART adapter to the SoC breakout on the PCB. **Make sure your adapter is set to 3.3V**.
 You will only need 3 wires for this connection: (GND, RX, and TX).